Should you pay off my mortgage early?

 Plus, paying off your mortgage early is completely doable, and even easy, especially when you begin shifting your mindset from consumerism to frugalism.

-You’ll find that your spending is down and your Money Earned through Money Saved is up, making it easier to make those extra payments.
 A little goes a long way with a mortgage, so any money you can divert from other things to put toward the mortgage will end up making a huge difference.

 Still not sure?